 How do I prove that I am skilled?

-Of course, successfully writing skills for resume is more than simply listing the skills you have.
+Of course, successfully writing skills for CV is more than simply listing the skills you have.
 You have to set them within a context that demonstrates how you learned the skill, and/or how you have used it.
-For example, if you want to say that you speak German, write which qualification you have or how you came to learn it, and if possible, an example of when using it helped you professionally (e.g. "I was able to handle German speaking clients").
+For example, if you want to say that you speak German, write which qualification you have or how you came to learn it, and if possible, an example of when using it helped you professionally (e.g. "I was able to handle German-speaking clients").

-There are many different ways to format a resume, and it's a good idea to browse templates to find the best fit for you.
+There are many different ways to format a CV, and it's a good idea to browse templates to find the best fit for you.

 What skills are employers looking for?